Anirudh025/ParagonHero_Obsidian/School studies/Chemistry/Carboxylic Acids.md

-carbon compounds with a COOH group
+carbon compounds with a COOH group.
+2 2